MazeModels/StateFoundry/README.md

 ## Author and Licensing

 © 2025 Stefano Pittalis — All rights reserved.

-This project is **originally created and maintained by Stefano Pittalis**.
+_This project is originally created and maintained by Stefano Pittalis._

 ### License
 This repository is licensed under the **MIT License**.